offbynull/learn/Biology/input/input.md

  * <span style="color:#008080ff">`{bm} matrix`</span> - Internal fluid of mitochondria.
 Contains the guts (ribosomes, mitochondrial DNA, and more).
  * <span style="color:#808000ff">`{bm} cristae`</span> - Long caverns that encapsulate and connect different parts of the matrix.

-Mitochondria have their own independent DNA (different from the DNA in the nucleus).
+Mitochondria have their own independent DNA (different from the DNA in the nucleus_cell).
 It's speculated that at some point in the past they may have been independent single-cell organisms that formed a symbiotic relationship with a larger cell by `{bm-ri} living` in it, eventually becoming part of the cell (endosymbiosis).

 Unlike how normal offspring DNA gets produced by mixing DNA from both parents, mitochondrial DNA comes entirely from the mother's side.